ftrackhq/integrations/doc/developing/adding_custom_templates.rst

         # Add string to shot name.
         event['data']['structure'][-1]['name'] += 'MyCustomString'

-    def register(registry, **kw):
+    def register(session, **kw):

-        '''Register hook for after template match.'''
+        logger = logging.getLogger(
+            'ftrack_processor_plugin:publish.register'
+        )

+        '''Register plugin.
+Called when used as an plugin.'''
-        # Validate that registry is instance of ftrack.Registry, if not
+        # Validate that session is an instance of ftrack_api.Session.
+If not,
-        # return early since the register method probably is called
+        # assume that register is being called from an old or incompatible API and
-        # from the new API.
+        # return without doing anything.
-        if not isinstance(registry, ftrack.Registry):
+        if not isinstance(session, ftrack_api.session.Session):
             return

-        ftrack.EVENT_HUB.subscribe(
+        session.event_hub.subscribe(
             'topic=ftrack.connect.nuke-studio.after-template-match',
             after_template_match
         )